andreaperaltro/image-tweaker/README.md

 ## Usage

-1. Upload an image by dragging and dropping or clicking the upload area
+1. Upload an image by dragging and dropping or clicking the upload button
+2. Alternatively, click "Random" to load a placeholder image
-2. Use the controls panel to adjust various effects
+3. Use the control panels on the right to adjust various effects
-3. Effects are applied in real-time as you adjust the settings
+4. Effects are applied in real-time as you adjust the settings
+5. Reorder effects using the arrow buttons to change the processing sequence
-4. Save your settings to a JSON file for later use
+6. Save your settings to a JSON file for later use
-5. Load previously saved settings to restore your configuration
+7. Load previously saved settings to restore your configuration
-6. Export your result as PNG or SVG
+8. Export your result as PNG or SVG with embedded metadata

-## Controls

-The application features a mobile-friendly interface with intuitive controls:

-- **Color Section**: Adjust basic color properties
-- **Blur Section**: Control various blur effects including Gaussian, radial, motion, and tilt-shift
-- **Gradient Section**: Create and edit gradient maps
-- **Threshold Section**: Set threshold levels and colors
-- **Dither Section**: Configure dithering parameters
-- **Halftone Section**: Customize halftone patterns
-- **Text Dither Section**: Set up text-based dithering
-- **Glitch Section**: Apply various glitch effects
-- **Grid Section**: Create and modify grid layouts

-## Export Options
+## Help Section

-- **PNG Export**: Save your processed image as a PNG file
+The application includes a comprehensive help section accessible by clicking the "?" button in the top-right corner.
+This provides detailed information about:

+- Navigation tips
+- Getting started guide
+- Description of all top bar controls
+- Detailed explanation of each effect and its parameters
-- **SVG Export**: Export your image as an SVG file
+- Export options
+- Settings management

+## Technical Details

+- Built with Next.js and TypeScript
+- Responsive design with Tailwind CSS
+- All processing happens client-side (no server uploads)
+- Pure JavaScript implementation for image processing
+- Custom PNG metadata implementation
+- SVG export with RDF metadata
+- PP Mondwest font for a distinctive UI

 ## License